 Yu-Gi-Oh!
 It is without a shadow of a doubt one of the most famous and played collectible card games in the world, born from the mind of Kazuki Takahashi in the now distant 1996, has been able to continuously renew itself and add new mechanics and cards, coming to conquer the hearts of players of all the ages.
 Yu-Gi-Oh!
 Legacy of the Duelist: Link Evolution is proposed as the magna videogame transposition of the TCG counterpart, offering players a collection of over 9000 cards from all the sagas that made the game's history, up to VRAINS, which introduces the mechanics of the Link monsters.

 However, it must be pointed out that this exclusive Nintendo Switch it's a "porting”Of the pre-existing Yu-Gi-Oh!
-Legacy of the Duelist, originally released for PlayStation 4 and Xbox One in the 2015 and on PC in the 2016.
-However, the great advantage of Link Evolution is that it already contains all DLCs add-ons released over the years for previous versions, offering players a complete experience without having to spend an extra penny.
+Legacy of the Duelist, originally released for PlayStation 4 and Xbox One in 2015 and on PC in 2016.
+The great advantage of Link Evolution, however, is that it already contains all DLCs add-ons released over the years for previous versions, offering players a complete experience without having to spend an extra penny.